dev-adimis/graphtomation_crewai/README.md

     ]
 )

-# Include the CrewRouter in the FastAPI app
+# Include the CrewAIRouter in the FastAPI app
 app.include_router(crew_router.router, prefix="/crew")
 ```